Best Credit Unions Anyone Can Join

 What is a Credit Union?

-A good reason to prefer credit unions over banks is that they hold a reputation for better customer service, outstanding APY, and overall charge lower fees.
+A good reason to prefer credit unions over banks is that they have a reputation for better customer service, outstanding APY, and lower fees overall.

 What about insurance on my deposits?